United Way of Mower County

 Expectations/Time Commitment

-1. Panel Preparation: Review digital training materials, written grant applications, and recorded presentations on your own
+1. Panel Preparation: Review digital training materials, written grant applications, and additional documentation on your own

 2. Interview Panel: Participate in a live Zoom meeting with panel volunteers and program applicants - open question and answer session

-3. Discussion Panel: Participate in a live Zoom meeting with panel volunteers - collaborative program evaluation and funding discussion
+3. Funding Panel: Participate in an in-person meeting with panel volunteers - collaborative program evaluation and funding discussion

 Time commitments vary by impact area based on the number of grant applications submitted.
 Volunteers should be prepared to dedicate 10-20 hours of their time to this important effort.
 Finalized dates are listed (and estimated figures italicized) below: